Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

-Next, each site generates synthetic coil-combined MR images from remaining sites via the site-prompted GAT prior to construct the hybrid dataset for fine-tuning.
-Note that training of reconstruction models does not only require coil-combined MR images but also respective multi-coil undersampled k-space data.
-To generate synthetic multi-coil k-space data, here we randomly couple synthetic coil-combined MR images with actual imaging operators derived from samples in the local dataset $\mathcal{D}^k_{\text{loc}}$ \cite{Zhu2018,Dar2017}.
-In particular, for each sample in $\mathcal{D}_{\text{loc}}^k$, $\mathcal{A}^k=\mathcal{M}^k\mathcal{F}\mathcal{C}^k$ is constructed by conjoining coil sensitivity estimates derived from the fully-sampled acquisition ($\mathcal{C}^k$) with a random k-space sampling pattern ($\mathcal{M}^k$) and Fourier transformation ($\mathcal{F}$).
-Thus, synthetic MR images and multi-coil k-space data at site $k$ are derived as:
+For follow-up training, each site generates synthetic coil-combined MR images from all remaining sites using the GAT prior it has received at the end of Tier 1.
+To simulate multi-coil data, these synthetic images are paired with actual imaging operators sampled from $\mathcal{D}^k_{\text{loc}}$ \cite{Zhu2018,Dar2017}.
+Specifically, for each sample in $\mathcal{D}_{\text{loc}}^k$, the imaging operator $\mathcal{A}^k = \mathcal{M}^k \mathcal{F} \mathcal{C}^k$ is formed by combining coil sensitivity maps from fully-sampled data ($\mathcal{C}^k$), a random k-space sampling mask ($\mathcal{M}^k$), and Fourier transform ($\mathcal{F}$).
+This procedure yields synthetic MR images and corresponding multi-coil k-space data at site $k$:

 The local MRI dataset and synthetic MRI datasets from remaining sites are then mixed in equal proportions of samples per site in order to construct a hybrid training set: